conorpp/conorpp.github.com/_posts/2016-03-13-my-experience-with-dirtypcbscom.md

 to [Dangerous Prototypes](http://dangerousprototypes.com/) to make cheap boards for their own projects.
 Now it's public and they make dirty cheap boards for anyone.

-To get an idea, you can buy ~10 boards that are 5x5 cm for $14 each (free shipping).
+To get an idea, you can buy ~10 boards that are 5x5 cm for $14 (free shipping).
 You can get more boards, larger sizes, and more layers as well for relatively cheap prices.

 Here I'll share my experience with Dirty PCB's and photos of a [U2F 2FA token](https://fidoalliance.org/about/overview/) I've been working on.
 I ordered